-Dr. Ransdell became Director of Alumni Relations at Southern Methodist University in 1981, a position he held until 1987 when he was named the Vice President at Clemson.
+Dr. Ransdell became Director of Alumni Relations at Southern Methodist University in 1981, a position he held until 1987 when he was named as a Vice President at Clemson.

 Dr. Ransdell and the WKU Board of Regents are leading the campus through a dramatic transformation from a university of regional importance to a leading American university with international reach.
-With steady enrollment growth for 15 consecutive years, enrollment has swelled from 14,500 to 21,000, and annual graduation numbers have grown from 2,500 to 4,200.
+Since 1997, WKU enrollment has swelled from 14,500 to 21,000, and annual graduation numbers have grown from 2,500 to 4,200.
 The applicant pool has doubled to over 14,000 and student retention has grown from 67 percent to 76 percent.

 Another priority is a complete rebuilding of the WKU campus.
-Some $600 million in campus construction has been completed since 1998, with $100 million more under way in 2016, and $200 million on the drawing board.
+Some $850 million in campus construction has been completed since 1998, with $60 million more under way in 2016, and $200 million on the drawing board.

-Other measures of progress include a dramatic push in sponsored research, the growth of new degree programs in electrical, mechanical, and civil engineering, now with 750 students enrolled; four new doctoral degree programs in education, nursing, and physical therapy; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Elizabethtown/Radcliff/Fort Knox, Glasgow, and Owensboro; the creation of the Gatton Academy of Math and Science, which is now ranked by Newsweek as the No. 1 high school in America three years in a row; Kentucky’s only independent Honors College with enrollment of 1,200 high achieving students; expanded study abroad programs and 1,400 international students currently enrolled on the Bowling Green campus; and the state's first Confucius Institute and only Chinese Flagship program.
-True to its plan, WKU has the largest number of distance learning courses and the largest distance learning enrollment among Kentucky's eight universities.
+Other measures of progress include a dramatic push in sponsored research, the growth of new degree programs in electrical, mechanical, and civil engineering, now with 750 students enrolled; four new doctoral degree programs in Education, Nursing, Physical Therapy, and Psychology; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
+Knox; the creation of the Gatton Academy of Math and Science, which is now ranked by Newsweek as the No. 1 high school in America three years in a row; Kentucky’s only independent Honors College with enrollment of 1,400 high achieving students; expanded study abroad programs and 1,400 international students currently enrolled on the Bowling Green campus; and the state’s first Confucius Institute and only Chinese flagship program.
+True to its plan, WKU has the largest number of distance-learning courses and the largest distance-learning enrollment among Kentucky’s eight universities.

-Dr. Ransdell has served on the Board of Directors of the Louisville Branch of the St. Louis Eighth District Federal Reserve Bank, has served on the Board for the Bowling Green Area Chamber of Commerce, the Board for the Inter-model Transportation Authority of South Central Kentucky, and has chaired the Warren County United Way Campaign.
+Dr. Ransdell has chaired on the Board of Directors of the Louisville Branch of the St. Louis Eighth District Federal Reserve Bank, has served on the Board for the Bowling Green Area Chamber of Commerce, the Board for the Inter-model Transportation Authority of South Central Kentucky, and has chaired the Warren County United Way Campaign.
 Dr. Ransdell currently serves on the Board of Trustees for the Institute for Shipboard Education (ISE) which operates the global Semester at Sea (SAS) program.

-Dr. Ransdell and his wife, Julie, met, dated, and were married while at WKU pursuing their undergraduate degrees.
-They have two sons—Patrick, who graduated from WKU in 2002, and earned MBA/Sports Administration degrees from Ohio University in 2005; and Matthew, who graduated from WKU in 2006, and is a 2009 graduate of Stetson University School of Law.
-Both Patrick and Matthew were starters on with the WKU baseball team.
+Dr. Ransdell and Julie met, dated, and were married while at WKU pursuing their undergraduate degrees.
+They have two sons—Patrick, who graduated from WKU in 2002,; and Matthew, who graduated from WKU in 2006.
+Both Patrick and Matthew were lettermen with the WKU baseball team.

 Patrick and Brooke (WKU '04) were married in August 2004, and are the parents of Walker and Collins Ransdell, WKU classes of 2029 and 2033!
-Julie and Gary are proud owners of a Labrador Retriever named Spirit!
+Matthew and Sandra were married in April 2014, and both practice law in Tampa, Florida.